PhucPhanHT/PhucPhanHT/README.md

 ### About me:

-- 🌍 I am from **Viet Nam**
+- 🌍 I come from **VietNam**
 - 👨🏽‍💻 Currently, I am a student at Nguyen Cong Tru High School, Ha Tinh;
 - ❤️ I love programming and I love music.

 ### Languages and Tool: